khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 **Note** : **The optimizer might not always choose the best plan, for many reasons** such us  wrong statistics,  cost metric is not really the cost of running the query ...

+###### The execution plan

+MySQL doesn’t generate byte-code to execute a query, as many other database products do.
+Instead, the query execution plan is actually a tree of instructions that the query execution engine follows to produce the query results.

+**Note** :  The final plan contains enough information to reconstruct the original query.
+If you execute `EXPLAIN EXTENDED(query)` on a query, followed by `SHOW WARNINGS`, you’ll see the reconstructed query (The server generates the output from the execution plan.
+It thus has the same semantics as the original query, but not necessarily the same text).

 ## InnoDB Storage Engine Architecture

 InnoDB is MySQL’s default transactional storage engine, as well as the most important and widely used.
 It was created to handle a large number of short-lived transactions that are normally completed rather than rolled back.
 It’s also common for non-transactional storage because of its performance and automatic crash recovery.
 Unless you have a good reason to use a different engine, you can use InnoDB for your tables.